Preheat oven to 350°F. Grease a round pie dish or round cake pan with avocado oil.

-Drain and rinse one 15-can whole kernel roasted corn; place them in a small bowl.
+Drain and rinse one 15-ounce can of pinto beans; place them in a small bowl.

 In another small bowl, place 1 cup of pasteurized shredded Monterey Jack cheese.

-Organize each of the enchilada ingredients into an easy assembly line in this order: sauce, ground beef, corn, and cheese.
+Organize each of the enchilada ingredients into an easy assembly line in this order: sauce, chicken, beans, and cheese.
 You’re about to get your hands a little messy, so it’s nice to line these ingredients up close together!

 One at a time, dip the 6 flour tortillas in the sauce mixture.
 Place the tortilla in the bottom of the baking dish.
-Layer with ground beef, corn, and ¼ cup of the sauce mixture.
+Layer with shredded chicken, pinto beans, and ¼ cup of the sauce mixture.

-Top with another sauce-coated tortilla, ground beef, corn and sauce, and repeat until you have one tortilla left.
+Top with another sauce-coated tortilla, shredded chicken, pinto beans and sauce, and repeat until you have one tortilla left.
 Dip the last tortilla in the sauce and place on top of your casserole.
 Drizzle the casserole with the remaining sauce and top with all the cheese.

 Bake for 45 minutes.
 Let the casserole cool for 5 minutes before serving.